PhotonicsTUL/PLaSK/doc/xpl/solvers/filters.rst

    :attr required for: name of property type that this filter will pass (``out`` will provide data of this type), e.g.: ``Temperature``.
    :attr required geometry: Name of the geometry defined in the :xml:tag:`<geometry>` section.
 Filter will provide data in coordinates of given geometry.

-   Filter can transfer data between two geometry objects only if the first is successor of the second in the geometry graph.
-In case of geometries, filter can transfer data between two geometries only if main object of the first geometry is successor of main object of the second geometry.
+   Filter can transfer data between two geometry objects only if the first is successor of the second in the geometry graph (first is in subtree with rooted with second).
+In case of geometries, filter can transfer data between two geometries only if main object of the first geometry is successor of the second geometry.
 By a main object of a geometry we mean:

    - in case of cartesian 3D geometry: a child of the geometry (3D object);
    - in case of cartesian 2D geometry, depending on context: a child of the geometry (extrusion) or a child of this child (2D object);